opatiny/micromouse/matlab/data/README.md

 - speed range: [-255, 255]
 - command step: 1

+### `wheelSpeedCalibration5.csv`

+- delay between speed changes: 1s
+- speed range: [-255, 255]
+- command step: 5

+Caution: in this case we use the new speed measurement X/dt and the odometry delay is 1ms

 ## Wheel speed calibration

+We use the same dataset types as for wheel speed calibration.

 Check whether cpp and matlab yield to same result.